-It is interesting to note that the land on which MTCC 573 is built is described by the Land Registry as "being composed of parts of Water Lots 16 and 17, part of the Walks and Gardens, part of the Bank of Toronto Bay".
+It is interesting to note that the land on which MTCC 573 is built is still described by the Land Registry Office as "being composed of parts of Water Lots 16 and 17, part of the Walks and Gardens, part of the Bank of Toronto Bay".
 In 1834, the Town of York became the City of Toronto.
 This 1833 map - prepared by the British Royal Engineers - shows the layout of York-Toronto and how the corner of George Street and Palace Street was 'in the thick of things!
-(Double click on the map to get a bigger version.)

-This earlier map, from 1827, shows the site of our building at the corner of George and Palace Streets - New Street is now Jarvis Street, Palace Street is now Front Street, Caroline Street is now Sherbourne and the building marked "Market" is now St Lawrence Hall.
+The map below is from 1827.
+James Grant Chewett's Plan of the Town of York.
+This shows the site of our building at the corner of George and Palace Streets - New Street is now Jarvis Street, Palace Street is now Front Street, Caroline Street is now Sherbourne and the building marked "Market" is now St Lawrence Hall.
 Note the stream that crossed Palace Street just west of George and the location of the shoreline.

 In 2009, to commemorate Taylor's Wharf the City of Toronto named the Lane which runs behind our building Taylor's Wharf Lane.
-Initially this wharf was thought to be named after the Taylors of the Safe Works but It is now certain that "Taylor's Wharf" pre-dated the safe works and was actually named after Captain Archibald Taylor who, in 1856 to at least 1865, had a coal and wood business and a wharf - noted in City Directories as "Taylor's Wharf - on Palace Street close to what would become George Street South.
-Prior to this time Capt.
-Taylor was the Master of several schooners, including the Clarissa, the John A. MacDonald and the Atlantic and was Deputy Harbour Master of the Port of Toronto.
+Initially this wharf was thought to be named after the Taylors of the Safe Works but it is now certain that "Taylor's Wharf" pre-dated the safe works and was actually named after Captain Archibald Taylor (see above and photo below) who, from 1852 or 1853 to about 1880, had a coal and wood business and a wharf - noted in City Directories as "Taylor's Wharf - on Palace Street close to what would become George Street South.
+Capt.
+Taylor was the Master of several schooners, including the Clarissa, the John A. MacDonald and the Atlantic, operated several lakers running between Toronto, Chicago and Montreal.

 As with all Condominium Corporations in Ontario, the building is divided into Units and common elements; everything that is not a Unit is a common element.
 Unit boundaries are described in the Declaration.
 The Corporation does not own the common elements, they are jointly owned by all Unit owners in the percentages shown in Schedule D of our Declaration.

-The owners of the Units in the building are all equal members of MTCC 573, which has a five member Board of Directors, elected by all owners for renewable, staggered three-year terms.
-The members of the current Board, and their positions for 2013-2014, are:
+The owners of the 52 Units in the building are all equal members of MTCC 573, which has a five member Board of Directors, elected by all owners for renewable, staggered, three-year terms.
+The members of the current Board, and their positions for 2018-2019, are:

 The Board has the responsibility of operating the Corporation for the benefit of all owners and we employ a Property Management Company and a Superintendent to assist us with this task.
 The Corporation must be administered in accordance with the Condominium Act and the Declaration and By-Laws of MTCC 573; the Act taking precedence.
 Under the authority of the Act, the Declaration and the By-Laws, the Board is empowered to establish and enforce Rules to ensure that the building runs smoothly and that the rights of all its owners are respected.